REbuild

 Interpreting safety and improvement language without internalizing blame

-Reframing past experiences with greater context and clarity
+Reframing past professional experiences with greater context and clarity

 The role of nursing expertise in internal legal contexts